-Creating Non-Proxy Authentication AAA servers
+Creating Non-Proxy Authentication AAA Servers for Standby Cluster

 A non-proxy AAA server is used when the APs connect to the external AAA server directly.

 - 1. Go to Services & Profiles > Authentication. - 2.
 Select the Non-Proxy (AP Authenticator) tab, and then select the zone for which you want to create the AAA server. - 3.
 Click Create.